 Automated online community moderation

 This article assumes that you will be using human moderators for your online community.
-However, it’s worth mentioning the automated option.
+However, AI is becoming a solid alternative.

 The advantages of this include peace of mind that your community is being monitored consistently 24/7.
 You can also tailor the moderation to be alert for different types of content in multiple languages.